BONSAMURAIS/hackathons/Logistics.md

+# Location

+The hackathon will be at a rented team space at Travessera de Dalt 33, 08024 Barcelona.

 # Travel

-Onsite participants should plan to arrive on Sunday and leave on Friday evening.
-Travel by train is preferred where possible, though flying can (unfortunately) be significantly cheaper and quicker.
+The hackathong will run from Monday morning to Friday mid-afternoon, so participants should arrive on Sunday.

 # Accomodation

-Onsite participants will be housed in hotels or group apartments, as they prefer.
+Onsite participants whose expenses are covered by BONSAI can stay in hotels or group apartments, as they prefer.
+Please bear in mind our [estimated expenses](https://github.com/BONSAMURAIS/hackathon-2019/blob/master/Financial.md).